-It is always a good idea to look at the local rules of the county in which your action will be filed.
+It is always a good idea to look at the local rules of the county in which your action will be filed before filing court documents online or in person.
 These rules vary, so you must check each county individually.

 Here are the rules for Sacramento County courts.

 It is also a good idea to check local forms to determine whether the county has special forms not listed on the Judicial Council website.

 Once all of these documents have been completed, you must take the original, signed version and make two additional copies for filing.
 The Statewide Civil Fee Schedule breaks down the fee for any type of filing you have.
 For a personal injury matter, the filing fee is $435.00 unless a fee waiver is filed.

 Clearly this can be a complicated process.
 The internet and the free personal injury resources available to self-represented parties make it easier; however, if you find that you need to file a lawsuit, sometimes your best resource is a personal injury attorney who is experienced with the complex processes and paperwork.
 Our firm offers a free consultation.

 Tort liability in personal injury cases is most often based on acts of negligence, but there are exceptions.
 Sometimes the responsible party is held to the strict liability tort standard, meaning that a finding of negligence or malicious intent is not required.
 The most common types of strict liability tort cases are based on: Product […]